IEC Protection Classes For LED Luminaires (2024)

 Whether you are new to LED lighting or have been savvy in the field, this article will help you regardless.
 We will discuss the electrical classes and how LEDs are classified into four categories based on their protection levels.
 Moreover, this article covers the safety symbols, precautions, and technical guidance in case any mishap occurs, such as short-circuiting, bursting of LEDs, etc.

-LEDs, as we know, are gaining more and more popularity in the field of lighting.
-This is because LEDs are energy-efficient and cost-effective.
-In addition, the variety and flexibility in coloring, features, and applications that LEDs offer are simply unmatched.
+As we know, LEDs are gaining increasing popularity in the field of lighting.
+This is because they are energy-efficient and cost-effective.
+In addition, LEDs’ variety and flexibility in coloring, features, and applications are simply unmatched.

 Traditional bulbs such as halogens and incandescent bulbs waste almost 80% of the power in the form of heat dissipation.
 Since the world is moving towards greener solutions, traditional lighting is becoming obsolete, and rightfully so.